 With the concept of "anything goes", you will fall in love with this energetic two-day weekend in a unique setting.

 Tickets to Electric Picnic sell out every year as people can't get enough of this eclectic arts and music festival.
-Set in the rolling Ireland lawns, this festival delivers big names (Lana Del Rey, LCD Soundsystem and The Chemical Brothers for 2016), a dedicated space for funky art installations, live storytelling and the best in Irish comedy.
+Set in the rolling Ireland lawns, this festival delivers big names like The Strokes, Florence + The Machine, Hozier and The 1975, a dedicated space for funky art installations, live storytelling and the best in Irish comedy.

 Electric Picnic is a treat for all the senses, be it through music, art or the narrative.
 Go for your favourites but don’t be surprised if you just discover something new.

 Ibiza Rocks is the ultimate pool party set in the biggest party island on the Mediterranean.
-The infamous poolside stage will have you dancing to big names like Kaiser Chiefs, Skrillex and Major Lazer as well as new and upcoming talents.
+The infamous poolside stage will have you dancing to big names.

 The intimate gig setup promises you a summer party like no other whether you’re up front, dancing poolside or floating on pink flamingoes.

 The famous beer fest in Munich needs no introduction.
 Held annually, this 16-day folk festival will have amusement park rides, dancing, live concerts, traditional foods and of course, beer.
 Get yourself a beer glass and dive into the many beer tents for a time of drinking, eating and partying to live brass bands.
-2015 saw 5.9 million guests and over 7.7 million litres of beer.
+Each year over six million guests arrive on its doorstep and around seven million litres of beer is poured.

 Some not-to-be-missed highlights include beer barrel tapping – where the first barrel of beer is opened and the traditional costume and riflemen's parade.

 Image source: Braemar Gathering